NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HeatPumpBackupCapacityIncrement is currently only allowed with a 1 minute timestep.
   .. [#] HeatPumpBackupCapacityIncrement allows modeling multi-stage electric heat pump backup with time-based staging.
          If not provided, the heat pump backup is modeled with a single stage.
-  .. [#] GroundToAirHeatPumpModelType choices are "simple" and "advanced".
+  .. [#] GroundToAirHeatPumpModelType choices are "simple" and "experimental".
   .. [#] Use "simple" for simplified single-speed coil model.
-         Use "advanced" for variable-speed coil model, it also supports single-speed ground-to-air heat pumps.
+         Use "experimental" for variable-speed coil model, it also supports single-speed ground-to-air heat pumps.
-         The "advanced" ground-to-air heat pump models with desuperheater are not supported yet, see :ref:`water_heater_desuperheater`.
+         The "experimental" ground-to-air heat pump models with desuperheater are not supported yet, see :ref:`water_heater_desuperheater`.

 HPXML Emissions Scenarios
 *************************